NFL Regular Season 2023-24: How does it work?

-Since 2021, the NFL regular season has started the Labor Day weekend following the first Monday in September and concludes in early January.
-After that, the playoff tournament for the season begins.
-For the first time, the league expanded the 16-game schedule to 17 games from the 2021-22 regular season which consists of 272 games, with each of the 32 clubs playing 17 games over the course of 18 weeks and one bye week.
+The 2023-2024 NFL regular season will be started on Thursday, September 7, 2023, where the defending Super Bowl LVII champion Kansas City Chiefs will host the game and conclude on Sunday, January 7, 2024.
+The playoffs round after the regular season begins on January 13, 2024, and ends with the Super Bowl LVIII on February 11, 2024.
+For the fourth time, the league expanded the 16-game schedule to 17 games from the 2023-24 regular season which consists of 272 games, with each of the 32 clubs playing 17 games over the course of 18 weeks and one bye week.

 The games are normally arranged in five-hour intervals throughout the week.
 On Thursday night, the first game of the week is usually played.
-Most of the games are scheduled from Sunday afternoon kicks off at 1:00 PM (ET), late afternoon kicking off at 4:05 or 4:25 p.m.
-(ET), and Sunday night game at 8:20 PM (ET).
+Most of the games are scheduled for Sunday afternoon kicks off at 1:00 PM (ET), late afternoon kicks off at 4:05 p.m or 4:25 p.m.
+(ET), and Sunday night games at 8:20 PM (ET).
 Finally, in addition to the other regularly planned games, another Monday night game begins at 8:15 p.m.
 ET.

 The NFL has tight rules and a methodology for determining which teams will face off against each other from year to year.
 The algorithm is based on current division alignments and last season’s final division standings.
 When preparing a schedule for the NFL regular-season games, the algorithm takes this into account.

 - Each team is required to play the other three clubs in their division twice.
 There will be two games, one at home and one on the road, for a total of six games.